Any time you have a job interview, you’re very likely to hear interview questions like, “tell me a time when you failed.”

 Any time they ask a question that requires a story (which definitely includes a question like, “tell me about a time when you failed”), they’re looking to see whether you can tell a clear story and get from point A to point B without getting sidetracked.

-So don’t let your interview answers ramble on for 5 minutes or go in a bunch of different directions.
+So don’t let your interview answers ramble on for four minutes or go in a bunch of different directions.

-Describe the situation you were in, the choice you made, and how it turned out in 1-2 minutes.
-Then you can spend 30 more seconds talking about how you used the experience to improve in the future.
+In general, when answering a behavioral interview question, describe the situation you were in, the choice you made, the outcome.
+Then you can spend 20-30 more seconds talking about how you used the experience to improve in the future.

 If you do those things, you’ll have a great answer that will impress the interviewer when they ask you to describe a time you failed.